 Competing interests.
-The authors declare no conflict of interest.
+The authors declare that they have no conflict of interest.

 Acknowledgements.
-MR, EF and HW acknowledge funding of the INTEXseas project from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 787652).
-Moreover, Maxi Boettcher (ETH Zürich) and Lukas Papritz (ETH Zürich) are acknowledged for helpful discussions during different stages of this work, Gary Strand (NCAR) and Clara Deser (NCAR) for providing the CESM restart files and two

-525 anonymous reviewers for providing thoughtful, challenging but yet encouraging reviews.
+Maxi Boettcher (ETH Zürich) and Lukas Papritz (ETH Zürich) are acknowledged for helpful discussions during different stages of this work; Gary Strand (NCAR) and Clara Deser (NCAR) are acknowledged for providing the CESM restart files; and two anonymous reviewers are acknowledged for providing thoughtful, challenging yet encouraging reviews.